Alexis-Georganopoulos/Robotic-Finger/README.md

 Furthermore, during cross-validation, I recorded the **best** $R^2$ score for a given model, rather than its **median**.<br>
 My reasoning is as follows: a good simpler model would perform well on the test/train/validation sets, whereas a simpler, overfited model would only perform well on the test/train sets, and poorly on the validation set.
 And since I had the computation power, I could filter out the overfited models and keep the remainder as candidates.<br>
 After filtering them against the validation set, the best performing candidate had $L = 7, N = 5, l= 0.014$.<br>
-It important to note that the weights and biases were never saved during the search.
+**Its important to note that the weights and biases were never saved during the search**.

-To put this final candidate to the test, the issue of researcher overfitting was dealt with in two ways:
+To put this final candidate to the test, the issue of researcher overfiting was dealt with in two ways:
 1. Only data from trial 1 would be used for testing/training: While all trials used the same equipment, each trial was performed by different people under different conditions(room temperature, lighting, time, etc...).
 So to eliminate the possibility that the model was learning environmental queues, it has to perform comparably well on a different trial as it did from the one it learned from.
 This would confirm that it's actually picking up the underlying pattern for regression.
 2. A severe train/test ratio of 50%: Limiting the training data while maintaining good test performance indicates the model is correctly learning the underlying pattern.